Wild Arctic: Ride

 Once guests were seated and secured seat belts, the doors closed, and Captain Emerson began departing White Thunder from the Franklin Exploration Center, and explained to guests that he expected a short, comfortable flight to Base Station "Wild Arctic".
-Soon, Emerson began flying the helicopter down to observe a polar bear family and then piloted White Thunder to switch to a water mode to dive into the Arctic waters to observe some Narwhals.
+Soon, Emerson began flying the helicopter down to observe a polar bear family and then piloted White Thunder to switch to a water mode to dive into the Arctic waters to observe some narwhals.
 Soon after the helicopter was piloted above water again, where Emerson warned that the Arctic storm was picking up and he had a warning indicator on his computer.
 Emerson landed the helicopter on a glacier to check the problem, which soon began breaking apart due to the weight of the jet.
-Emerson struggled to get the engine to start, and the helicopter was soon caught in a rock slide before it began flying again.
+Emerson struggled to get the engine to start, and the helicopter was soon caught in a rockslide before it began flying again.
 The computer then died out, and Emerson decided to use a shortcut to Base Station Wild Arctic to avoid the storm.
 Soon, White Thunder was caught in an avalanche and ice flow until Emerson narrowly escaped the storm by piloting through a narrow cavern, and to safety.
 The jet then arrived at Base Station Wild Arctic, and Emerson thanked guests and bids them farewell as they explored the research station.
 The doors then opened, and guests exited the ride into Base Station Wild Arctic.

-Animal Exhibit

-Guests enter Base Station Wild Arctic, which consists of a re-created Arctic Research Station built around two sailing ships which are trapped in the ice.
-The story surrounding the ships are taken from the 1845 expedition of Captain John Franklin and his ships, HMS Erebus and HMS Terror.
-It has been one of the enduring mysteries of Arctic exploration: What happened to the two ships commanded by Captain John Franklin of Britain's Royal Navy after he set off in 1845 to find a route to Asia through the Northwest Passage?
-On September 7 the mystery was partially solved when an expedition led by the Canadian government found one of the ships, still relatively intact, resting on the bottom of Queen Maud Gulf in Canada’s Arctic.
-Numerous animals can be seen on exhibit at the base, including beluga whales, walruses, and harbor seals.
-There were originally polar bears at the attraction, but SeaWorld has ceased collection of them.
-In the San Diego location, the polar bear habitat is currently occupied by two rescued sea otters.
-There are also multiple interactive cameras and activities scattered throughout the station.
-At the end of the exhibit, guests exit through a long series of ramps.

-Gift shop

-Following this area is a gift shop for the exhibit where arctic-themed and SeaWorld-themed merchandise can be purchased.